6 Simple Novels and Short Stories for Learning to Read In English

 This short novel earned Hemingway the Nobel Prize for literature in 1954 and is one of the greatest works ever written.
 Beginners may find this novel a little more difficult than the others, however, Hemingway is renowned for having some of the cleanest prose and simplest writing styles of any legendary writers.
 This intensely human, emotional tale is about one fisherman's struggle against nature.

 Any other books we should include in our list?
 Let us know in the comment section below!
-Find out more about how you can improve your English reading skills with one of our Flexible English courses.
+Find out more about how you can improve your English reading skills with one of our English language courses.